 - Choose a topic narrow enough to find specific information, but not so narrow that you cannot find enough information.

-- Before committing to a topic, scan a database such as Summon to see if you will be able to find enough information on that topic.
+- Before committing to a topic, scan a database such as Omni to see if you will be able to find enough information on that topic.

 - Assemble a variety of information sources or data into a coherent argument to demonstrate the you understand the material.

 - Do not expect to find a book or journal article with the exact title of your topic.

 - Take advantage of the many online databases the library offers for finding journal articles.

 - Scan the bibliography of an up-to-date book or article on your topic in order to gather additional sources.

 - Ensure journal articles that you use for your paper have been peer-reviewed.

 - All information cited in your paper must be properly cited.
 Take the time to learn about the specific style that is expected from your professor.
 View the Citing your sources help pages provided by the library.

 - Get help from the library or make an appointment with a subject specialist or librarian.